Please visit the I-205 Managed Lanes Virtual Open House

 Project Overview

-The San Joaquin Council of Governments (SJCOG) and the California Department of Transportation (CALTRANS), District 4 and District 10 are developing the I-205 Managed Lanes project to address increased commute times and corridor congestion on I-205 from I-5, through the City of Tracy, and through to the Alameda/San Joaquin County border.
+The San Joaquin Council of Governments (SJCOG) and the California Department of Transportation (Caltrans), District 4 and District 10 are developing the I-205 Managed Lanes project to address increased commute times and corridor congestion on I-205 from I-5, through the City of Tracy, to the Alameda/San Joaquin County border.

-Managed lanes have been successfully used to reduce congestion by controlling the way traffic moves on the highway.
-Special lanes allocated just for cars with two or more people (HOV), buses, trucks or electric vehicles are one way lane management helps keep traffic flowing.
-Another example of lane management is to charge a Single Occupant Vehicle (SOV) user fee or toll to help pay for maintenance, transit and construction.
-Managed lanes take vehicles out of general congestion resulting in overall travel times decreasing and overall travel speeds increasing.
+Managed lanes have been successfully used to reduce congestion and increase travel time reliability by controlling the way traffic moves on the highway.
+Dedicated lanes allocated for cars with two or more people (High-Occupancy Vehicle, or HOV), like carpools and buses, and qualifying clean air vehicles are one way lane management can help keep traffic flowing.
+Another example of lane management is to charge a fee or toll to solo drivers who choose to use the dedicated lane which helps pay for maintenance and construction of the lanes and other transportation investments, including transit.

-The project will also address increased use of the corridor as an intercity and interstate truck and freight route and increased need for alternative modes of transportation between San Joaquin County and the San Francisco Bay Area such as buses, vanpools, and rideshares.
-Also under consideration are options reserving the center median for various types of transit (bus and/or rail), as well as potential locations for stations and connections to bicycle/pedestrian facilities, park and ride lots, and other transit systems.
+The project also aims to address increased use of the corridor as an intercity and interstate truck and freight route and the increased need for alternative modes of transportation (such as buses, vanpools, and rideshares) between San Joaquin County and the San Francisco Bay Area.
+Also under consideration are options that reserve the center median for various types of transit (bus and/or rail), as well as potential locations for stations and connections to bicycle and pedestrian facilities, park and ride lots, and other transit systems.

 Vicinity Map